worldcoin/orb-software/docs/src/open-source.md

 - [orb-os][orb-os].
 This repo is where we build the operating system image that runs on the orb.
 It consumes artifacts from all the other repos to assemble one final image.
-- [orb-update-agent][orb-update-agent].
-Contains code for OTAing orbs.
-We plan to open source this by merging it into the `orb-software` repo.
-- [orb-update-verifier][orb-update-verifier].
-Contains code used during the OTA process to check that the update booted successfully.
-We plan to open source this by merging it into the `orb-software` repo.

 [blog]: https://worldcoin.org/blog/engineering/worldcoin-foundation-open-sources-core-components-orb-software
 [github org]: https://github.com/worldcoin